helenahagman/bay-lake-winery/README.md

 - choose a custom username and password - working as expected - Pass
 - display easy navigation on the site - working as expected - could add the link to home/about on more pages - Pass
 - phurchase - working but needs improvement, the delivery cost is not displaying in the confirmation letter - Error/Improvement needed
-- get in contact - no contact form is throwing a form submission error - Error/Improvement needed
+- get in contact - contact form is working as expected, message is added to the admin - Pass
 - customized messages to registered users - can be done via mailchimp after user has registerd for newsletter - Pass/not fully implemented
 - manage the customer database - working via the admin panel - Improvement to add to the website so the admin dont have do go in via the admin panel and just log in.
-- search for products on the site - wroking as expected - Pass
+- search for products on the site - working as expected - Pass
 - filter categories and products on the site - working as expected - Pass

 ## Feature Testing